 No IOW MP or COUNCIL has ever asked for a Fixed Link Study… but why Not?

-The Isle of Wight MP – Andrew Turner, has all through his tenure, been an opponent of a fixed link even though letters have been sent to him by many individuals over a long period of time, requesting his reasoning for his opposition to a fixed link, which would enable islanders and businesses the freedom of cheaper, 24 hour, 365 day travel.
+The Isle of Wight ex MP – Andrew Turner, had all through his tenure, been an opponent of a fixed link even though letters had been sent to him by many individuals over a long period of time, requesting his reasoning for his opposition to a fixed link, which would enable islanders and businesses the freedom of cheaper, 24 hour, 365 day travel.
 His generic letters in reply, state that if a fixed link were to be constructed, he believes the island would lose its “uniqueness”.
+After some 16 years of failure to control or regulate the ferry companies, he softened his stance to include a fixed link option.
+Though he resigned in May 2017, his statement to the IOW Transport Infrastructure Taskforce made in October 2017 can be read ……Here

-It could be considered that job preservation can be a motivation for his stance….in previous elections the elderly have been more prolific voters than the young.
+It could be considered that job preservation could have been a motivation for his previous stance….in elections the elderly had been more prolific voters than the young.
 Elderly retirees have in the past, been seen as keen on keeping the island isolated.
 This situation appears to have changed recently, with many elderly residents effected by getting to mainland healthcare treatments, which are not now available on the island.

-The MP however, while admitting that the lack of a cross Solent physical link is causing island failures, only talks of looking at the problems of cross Solent transport at election time… but offers no realistic solutions.
-It appears that the subject of creating a cross Solent Fixed Link would create far too much work and disruption for the MP, the IOW Council and of course……. the IOW ferry companies, so it has not been seriously tackled.
+The MP however, while admitting that the lack of a cross Solent physical link is causing island failures, only talks of looking at the problems of cross Solent transport at election time as has the new MP – Bob Seely… but they offer no realistic solutions.
+It appears that the subject of creating a cross Solent Fixed Link would create far too much work and disruption for the MPs, the IOW Council and of course……. the IOW ferry companies, so it has not been seriously tackled… until now at least by the IOW Council.

 Wording from the 1998 Fixed Link Feasibility study